The environment and the way we protect, manage and use it is multi-faceted. So too are the laws that apply to it.

 Lauren enjoys mountain biking, skiing and travel but generally spends most of her spare time as Mum to her young sons.
 She is a keen supporter of the arts and New Zealand music and a self-confessed "foodie".

 Rebecca joined GQ in 2016, after working in the Resource Management team at a large corporate law firm in Auckland for two years.
-She is an associate and practices primarily in resource management, as well as in employment and civil litigation.
+She is a Senior Associate and practices primarily in resource management, as well as in employment and civil litigation.

-Rebecca also advises both employers and employees in employment law matters including individual employment agreements, restructures and redundancies, personal grievances, disciplinary meetings, mediations and hearings before the Employment Relations Authority.
+Rebecca also advises both employers and employees on employment law matters including individual employment agreements, workplace change processes, personal grievances, and represents clients in disciplinary meetings, mediations and hearings before the Employment Relations Authority.

 Outside of Govett Quilliam